Navigation Menu

 How has police work changed during the years?
 What did a “relay crown servant” do?
 What about the “vice squad”?
 When did Finland’s first Internet police officers begin working?

-The National Police Museum’s The Police is Here! permanent exhibition provides answers to these and many other questions.
+The Police Museum’s The Police is Here! permanent exhibition provides answers to these and many other questions.
 In the permanent exhibition, we give information about witch hunts, homicide, State treason, and cybercrime in the modern world.

-Photo The Police Museum
+Photo the Police Museum

 Download image (1.6 MB)